emissary-ingress/emissary/docs/howtos/linkerd2.md

     kind: Module
     metadata:
       name: ambassador
+      namespace: ambassador
     spec:
       config:
         add_linkerd_headers: true
     ```

-    This will tell Ambassador Edge Stack to add additional headers to each request forwarded to Linkerd 2 with information about where to route this request to.
+    This will tell Edge Stack to add additional headers to each request forwarded to Linkerd 2 with information about where to route this request to.
 This is a general setting.
 You can also set `add_linkerd_headers` per [Mapping](../../topics/using/mappings#mapping-configuration).

 ## Routing to Linkerd 2 Services

-You'll now register a demo application with Linkerd 2, and show how Ambassador Edge Stack can route to this application using endpoint data from Linkerd 2.
+You'll now register a demo application with Linkerd 2, and show how Edge Stack can route to this application using endpoint data from Linkerd 2.

 1. Enable [AutoInjection](https://linkerd.io/2/features/proxy-injection/) on the Namespace you are about to deploy to:
     ```yaml